 Fraser J considered the few authorities addressing the insolvency and adjudication regimes and concluded that where there are claims and cross-claims with a company in liquidation, the insolvent company only has a claim to a net balance under the Insolvency Rules 2016, which an adjudicator cannot determine.
 Fraser J granted MJL the injunction because, in essence: (i) adjudicators did not have jurisdiction to deal with claims advanced by companies in insolvent liquidation; and (ii) adjudicators’ decisions in favour of insolvent companies are not ordinarily enforceable and it is therefore neither just nor convenient to permit such adjudications.

 The Court of Appeal upheld the injunction against Bresco.
-The leading judgment was given by Lord Justice Coulson and he foon two issues – jurisdiction and the utility of adjudication.
+The leading judgment was given by Lord Justice Coulson and he focused on two issues - jurisdiction and the utility of adjudication.

 As to jurisdiction, Coulson LJ found that contrary to Fraser J’s judgment, an insolvent company’s contractual claim did not cease to exist at liquidation and was not replaced by a net balance claim.
 It was plain that such a claim could be referred to arbitration or court proceedings and Coulson LJ did not consider there was any reason to treat adjudication differently.
 As such, he decided that “technically the adjudicator would have jurisdiction to consider the claim advanced by a company in liquidation”.